Back to top

 }

-Create an excel spreadsheet and save it somewhere, e.g. "c:/temp/lars.xls".
+Create an excel spreadsheet and save it somewhere, e.g. c:/temp/lars.xls.

-I assume that the coding is pretty much self-explaining.
+I assume that the code is pretty much self-explaining.
 I tried to add lots of comments to make it easier to understand.For more complex examples have a look at the excellent documentation of the Java Excel API which is also part of the distribution.

-6. Links and Literature
+4. Links and Literature